ampproject/amphtml/contributing/DEVELOPING.md

 For manual testing build AMP and start the Node.js server by running `gulp`.

+### Serve Mode
+There are 3 serving modes:
+- MAX mode serves unminified AMP.
+You want to use this during normal dev. `gulp` serves MAX mode by default.
+- MIN mode serves minified AMP.
+This is closer to the prod setup.
+This is only avaialable after running `gulp dist --fortesting`.
+Serve MIN mode by adding `--compiled` to `gulp` command.
+- CDN mode serves prod.
+This file would not reflect your local changes.
+Serve CDN mode by adding `--cdn` to `gulp` command.

+To switch serving mode in runtime. please to to http://localhost:8000/serve_mode=$mode. $mode can be `max/min/cdn`.

 ### Examples

 The content in the `examples` directory can be reached at: http://localhost:8000/examples/

-For each example there are 3 modes:

-- `/examples/abc.html` points to prod.
-This file would not reflect your local changes.
-- `/examples/abc.max.html` points to your local unminified AMP.
-You want to use this during normal dev.
-- `/examples/abc.min.html` points to a local minified AMP.
-This is closer to the prod setup.
-Only available after running `gulp dist --fortesting`.

 ### Document proxy